 For each of the remaining $k-1$ positions of the $k$-block to propagate a carry, we must have $x_{l+1}\oplus y_{l+j} = 1$ for $1\le j\le k-1$.
 As between $x_{l+1}$ and $y_{l+j} = 1$, only $x_{l+1}$ depends on $v_{l+j}$ and, as above, we have

-Thus each $x_j$ is an unbiassed bit independent of the bits to its right, so the probability that each of the remaining $k-1$ bits propagates a carry is $1/2^{k-1}$, and the probability that a central $k$-block is active is $(1/4)(1/2^{k-1}) = 1/2^{k+1}$.
+Thus each $x_j$ is an unbiassed bit independent of the bits to its right, so the probability of each of the remaining $k-1$ bits propagating a carry is $1/2^{k-1}$, and the probability that a central $k$-block is active is $(1/4)(1/2^{k-1}) = 1/2^{k+1}$.

-\itemitem{(M-2)} The probability that a marginal $k$-block is active is at most $2^{2d}/2^{k}$.
+\itemitem{(M-2)} The probability that a marginal $k$-block is active is at most $2^d/2^{k}$.

-The analysis of (M-1) applies to the $k-2d$ or more positions of the $k$-block that do not overlap the rightmost $2d$ or leftmost $d+1$ positions.
+The analysis of (M-1) applies to the $k-d$ or more positions of the $k$-block that do not overlap the rightmost $2d$ or leftmost $d$ positions.